Montgomery GI Bill - Ch 33

 |90 days < 6 months

 Yellow Ribbon Program

 - Tuition and fees are paid directly to the school on behalf of the student.
-For private institutions of higher learning, tuition and fees are capped at $18,077.50 per year for the 2012-2013 academic year.
+For the 2014-2015 academic year, tuition and fees at private institutions of higher learning are capped at $20,235.02 per year for the.
 If a student is attending a private institution that is more expensive than the cap and is entitled to 100% of the Post-9/11 GI Bill benefit, he or she may be eligible for additional payment under the Yellow Ribbon Program (see below).